-The information in this report that relates to exploration results is based on information compiled by Dr Joao Orestes Santos, a member of the Australasian Institute of Geoscientists.
-Dr Santos has sufficient experience relevant to the style of mineralisation under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2004 Edition of the 'Australasian Code for Reporting Exploration Results, Mineral Resources and Ore Reserves'.
-Dr Santos consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this report that relates to exploration results is based on information compiled by Dr Joao Orestes Santos, a part-time employee of Redstone Resources Limited.
+Dr Santos is a member of the Australian Institute of Geoscientists and has sufficient experience relevant to the style of mineralisation under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2004 Edition of the 'Australasian Code for Reporting Exploration Results, Mineral Resources and Ore Reserves'.
+Dr Santos consents to the inclusion in the report of the matter based on his information in the form and context in which it appears.